ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Additional-configuration-options.md

 If no value is provided, cookies set default to expiring after one year (i.e. 365 days).

+If you set the value to `0`, the cookie will not be set at all.

 #### 5. Auto scaling

 Elastic Beanstalk can scale up the number of webservers running the collector to handle spikes in traffic.